ositaka/design-code-tips-v2/src/pages/code/2020-11-10-how-to-add-html-content-on-a-specific-page-id-on-wordpress.md

 ---
 templateKey: code-post
-title: How to add HTML content on a specific page-id on WordPress?
+title: 'How to add HTML content on a specific page-id on WordPress?'
-date: 2020-11-10 23:19
+date: 2020-11-10T19:28:37.629Z
 featuredpost: false
 featuredimage: /assets/woocommerce-logo.png
-description: See the post below to see how to do it.
+description: 'See the post below to see how to do it.'
 tags:
   - Web Development
   - WooCommerce